Complying with Fire Protection and Building Codes

 Delivery Method: Live Online

-Course Description: This seven-hour presentation examines fire protection and life safety design codes, occupancy classifications, means of egress, fire protection features and equipment, and code compliance.
+Course Description: This 7-hour live lecture presentation examines fire protection and life safety design codes, structure types and occupancy classifications, means of egress, fire protection features and equipment, and code compliance.

 Learning Objective 1: